charwick/pick.al/README.md

 A lightweight app for picking students at random and recording participation.
 Register and try it out at [pick.al](https://pick.al).

-The picker (to be used on a phone in class) randomly selects a student from the roster to be called upon, and records the result.
+The picker (to be used on a phone in class) randomly picks a student from the roster to be called upon, and records the result.

 [See how it works here](https://twitter.com/C_Harwick/status/1615481096161861632).